 9. If I am not successful, can I appeal?

 There is no appeal process.
-The applications are checked for completeness and eligibility by staff and are then given to an impartial BC-wide adjudication committee for decisions. aThe adjudication committee's decisions are reviewed and approved by the Board of Directors of the Irving K. Barber BC Scholarship Society.
+The applications are checked for completeness and eligibility by staff and are then given to an impartial BC-wide adjudication committee for decisions.
+The adjudication committee's decisions are reviewed and approved by the Board of Directors of the Irving K. Barber BC Scholarship Society.
 All available awards will follow this process and are awarded based on the adjudication committee's determinations.
 If you have questions or concerns regarding this process, please advise the adjudication committee chair in writing.
 Letters should be sent to:

 Irving K. Barber B.C.
 Scholarship Society

-BC Aboriginal Student Award Adjudication Committee Chair
+Aboriginal Student Awards Adjudication Committee Chair

 #109 – 645 Fort St.